barci2/6.4210-Robotic-Manipulation/README.md

 ## TODO
- - How to add model drivers to MBP
- - Add cameras
+ - Add cameras in scene in correct locations
  - Add flying object
  - Add skeleton for perception and grasping
- - Add hand

 ## Notes